STS2017/ed/_texts/lilielbe.md

 ---
 layout: narrrative
-title: Man Into Woman: An Authentic Record of a Change of Sex
+title: Man Into Woman, An Authentic Record of a Change of Sex
 editor: Niels Hoyer
 source: E.P.
 Dutton & Co.
 Inc. (1933)
 ---